elixir-toolshed/toolshed/README.md

 ### I want to use one of the functions in my program.
 Is the API stable?

-This really isn't a normal hex.pm library.
+This isn't a normal hex.pm library.
 Use it for the helpers.
 If you want some code, copy and paste it or incorporate it into a library.
 I'd like the flexibility to change the API to improve interactive use.

-### It would be better if you changed the colors.
+### It would be better if you changed the colors

 This also isn't a question, and you've now made me regret naming the project `toolshed`.
 Please file your grievances